 The result of this computation, if a positive number, is the Tenant Rent.

-If the Total Tenant Payment minus the Utility Allowance is a negative number, the result is the utility reimbursement, which is paid directly to the tenant or the utility company by the CCHA.
+If the Total Tenant Payment minus the Utility Allowance is a negative number, the result is the utility reimbursement, which is paid directly to the tenant or the utility company by the HACC.

 Total Tenant Payment (income-based rent) is the higher of: